ha-energymanager/energy-manager-integration/README.md

 - energy_manager_pv.yaml to /config/dashboards
 - mqtt_sensors.yaml to /config/integrations
 - flows.json to /addon_configs/a0d7b954_nodered
+> [!CAUTION]
+> The node-RED flows will **wipe over any existing flows** that you may have.
+Even if you add them to different tabs, they will wipe over your existing flows on an update.
+A fix for this will be released shortly in an upcoming update.
 - check_energy_manager_updates.py to /config/scripts
 - entity_manager.py to /config/scripts
 - file_merger.py to /config/scripts